bdlepla/bdlepla/README.md

 - 👋 Hi, I’m Bryan LePla
 - 👀 I love software development
-- 🌱 I’m currently practicing making android apps with Kotlin and practicing python programming
+- 🌱 I’m currently practicing making android apps with Kotlin and practicing Python programming

 <!---
 bdlepla/bdlepla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.